codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 </selector>
 ```

 Sometimes its required to change the text typeface depending on the tab state. e.g. You might want to change the text typeface to bold for the selected tab.
-We can achieve this in the 'onTabSelected' and 'onTabUnselected' methods in 'SherlockTabListener'.
+We can achieve this in the 'onTabSelected' and 'onTabUnselected' methods in 'SherlockTabListener.java' class.

 ```java
 public void onTabSelected(Tab tab, FragmentTransaction ft) {